 When it is time to schedule your dissertation defense, the Wahlstrom Library has rooms available that are perfect for this.
 To book the Discovery Pavilion, talk to a library staff member and make sure you book the room for at least a half hour before the committee will arrive.
 You will be nervous and will want to load your presentation and test the equipment ahead of time on that day.
 (Trust us, we've seen this many times.)
 Also, call the library at ext.
 4747 to confirm your reservation a couple of days before your Dissertation Defense is scheduled.

 Some departments here at the University of Bridgeport will require that you archive your final draft in an online resource like the ProQuest Dissertations and Theses database.
 Find out any associated cost(s) ahead of time so you won't be surprised by this at the end of the academic year.
+You can submit your dissertation or thesis to ProQuest via ProQuest ETD Administrator.
 If you have questions about submitting your work to ProQuest, this is another area where the librarians can answer your questions.

-It is also highly recommended that you submit a digital copy of your completed Dissertation or Thesis to the University of Bridgeport's institutional repository, ScholarWorks.
+It is also highly recommended that you submit a digital copy of your completed Dissertation or Thesis to the University of Bridgeport's institutional repository UB ScholarWorks.
 Doing so will allow you and others to access your work online in a controlled environment.
+We also provide instructions on to submit to ScholarWorks.
 You can see examples of other theses and dissertations by department: